 Students For Appalachia, one of the oldest community service programs at Berea College, was the umbrella organization for many of the programs we now refer to as CELTS Student-Led programs.

-While both programs initially worked in four nearby counties, under Berea College the focus has been Madison and Berea, where the program is located.
-With over 30 labor positions, about 150 regular volunteers and over 100 volunteers for specific seasonal events, as a member of SFA, you participated in a challenging community, gained leadership experience, and perhaps rediscovered what it means to grow.
+While both programs initially worked in four nearby counties, under Berea College the focus has been Madison County and the city of Berea, where the program is located.
+With over 30 labor positions, about 150 regular volunteers and over 100 volunteers for specific seasonal events, as a member of SFA, you participated in a challenging community, gained leadership experience and perhaps rediscovered what it means to grow.
 You applied classroom knowledge, learned about group dynamics, and made a difference in someone’s life.
 You got involved.